tegorman13/Representation_Study/manuscript/output/manuscript_hugo.md

 ### Literature Review

-Energy poverty continues to be a pervasive issue in the United States Memmott et al. (2021).
+Energy poverty continues to be a pervasive issue in the United States (Memmott et al., 2021).
 This challenge partly arises from difficulties in converting information across numerical formats, impeding the development of precise energy reduction plans Reimer et al. (2015).
 Prior research by Canfield et al. (2017) demonstrated that presenting energy information in tabular formats enhances comprehension relative to graphs.

-The way numerical information is presented can significantly affect how individuals process and use that information (Reimer et al., 2015) .
+The way numerical information is presented can significantly affect how individuals process and use that information (Reimer et al., 2015).
 The reference class problem highlights that numbers without clear reference points can lead to misinterpretation, as the meaning of a statistic depends on the category or class it refers to (Gigerenzer & Edwards, 2003; Reimer et al., 2015).
 Presenting energy information in absolute units (e.g., kWh) provides a clear reference class, potentially enhancing comprehension.

 The concept of cognitive fit posits that performance improves when the information presentation format aligns with the task requirements (Vessey, 1991), and that such an alignment can reduce cognitive load and enhance accuracy in planning (Shah & Freedman, 2011).
 For instance, tables are generally more effective than graphs for conveying specific electricity usage data because they facilitate straightforward point reading (Canfield et al., 2017).
 However, the effectiveness of the format varies with the type of information and individual differences, such as energy literacy, which significantly impacts comprehension and conservation intent.
 Moreover, the unit in which numerical information is presented influences how decision-makers evaluate and choose between options, with default units increasing value sensitivity (Herberz et al., 2020).
 In the context of energy, presenting information in terms of multiple translations can increase preference for options aligned with activated objectives, such as pro-environmental values (Ungemach et al., 2018).
 Furthermore, mental accounting mechanisms, where individuals create mental budgets linking specific consumption acts to specific payments, significantly impact energy decisions and behaviors (Hahnel et al., 2020).